RenYurui/Global-Flow-Local-Attention/README.md

 # Global-Flow-Local-Attention

-The source code for paper "[Deep Image Spatial Transformation for Person Image Generation](https://arxiv.org/abs/2003.00696)" (to appear in CVPR2020)
+The source code for our paper "[Deep Image Spatial Transformation for Person Image Generation](https://arxiv.org/abs/2003.00696)" (to appear in CVPR2020)

 Our model can be ﬂexibly applied to tasks requiring spatial transformations such as: